Reedyn/gustavlindqvist.se/src/pages/fediverse-scifi-movie-recommendations/fediverse-scifi-movie-recommendations.md

 <p>Updated <date datetime="2023-11-30T18:37:44+0100" title="2023-11-30 18:37">30 november</date>. <a href="https://jkpg.rocks/@gustav/111488570537867130">See original post</a> for possibly more replies after this date.</p>

 I included a link to the post if it was posted as public (not unlisted or private) but I counted them all in the summary regardless of post visibility.
-Some seemed ambivalent whether they recommended a movie or not, I didn't count those.
+Some seemed ambivalent whether they recommended a movie or not.
+I didn't count those.

 | Title | Summary | Source | Comment |
 |-------|---------|--------|---------|